How To Create Infographics

 1. Start with a topic

-If you don’t have one yet following questions might give some hints:
+If you don’t have one yet, the following questions might give some hints:

 • What is your audience asking about?

-• What are usual problems your audience face with?
+• Can you list the usual problems your audience faces?

-• What sides of your business, service, or product can be better communicated?
+• Are there any sides of your business, service, or product that can be better communicated?